Tacticacti/Cactus_bot/README.md

-"# 🎄 Advent of Code Discord Bot
+# 🌵 TacticalCacti Bot

-A festive Discord bot written in Python that tracks your private **Advent of Code** leaderboard.
-It sends daily reminders to players who haven't completed the day's puzzle, includes utility commands, and features an **AI Elf Assistant** powered by Google Gemini.
+A sharp, tactical Discord bot written in Python that tracks your private **Advent of Code** leaderboard.
+It keeps your squad on point with daily reminders and features a **Tactical AI Assistant** powered by Google Gemini.

 ## ✨ Features

-* **Daily 'Shame' Reminder:** Automatically checks the leaderboard every day at **8:00 AM UTC**.
-If a member hasn't completed Part 2 of the daily puzzle, they get tagged in the chat.
+* **Daily Mission Briefing:** Automatically checks the leaderboard every day at **8:00 AM UTC**.
+If a squad member hasn't completed Part 2 of the daily puzzle, they get tagged for being 'slow on the draw'.
-* **AI Elf Assistant:** Ping the bot to chat with a helpful elf assistant powered by **Gemini 1.5 Flash**.
+* **Tactical AI Assistant:** Ping the bot (`@CactiBot`) to chat with a helpful (and slightly prickly) cactus assistant powered by **Gemini 2.5 Flash**.
 * **Slash Commands:** Modern, easy-to-use Discord commands (`/`).
-* **Countdown:** Check exactly how much time is left until the next puzzle unlocks.
+* **Countdown:** Check exactly how much time is left until the next puzzle drop.
+* **Secure:** Uses environment variables to keep your Session Cookie, Tokens, and API Keys secure.
 * **Modular Code:** Built using `cogs` for easy maintenance and expansion.

 ## 🛠️ Prerequisites